 Patient, impartial examination of supposed contradictions is essential.
 Jumping to conclusions about them is never profitable.
 It is especially important to suspend judgment when full evidence is not available.
 It is a mistake to conclude that because we cannot solve a given problem, the problem is insoluble – At best our information is spotty.
 The available evidence points strongly to the conclusion that if our knowledge were complete, the consistency of the Word of God would be apparent throughout.

 In determining what is meant by the term biblical inerrancy, it is important to understand that the term applies to only the original manuscripts of what has been translated or paraphrased into many versions of the Bible.
 However, it is reasonable to believe that God has done what is necessary to assure the basic integrity of His Word and, therefore, the generally-accepted Christian versions of the Bible satisfactorily represent what was stated in the original manuscripts.

 It is our belief that most modern versions of the Bible satisfactorily translate the teachings of the original manuscripts, despite differences in the wordings of these translations.
-To be confident that a particular biblical passage is properly understood, it would be prudent to check several of the most widely used modern translations.
+To be confident that the translation of a particular scripture is consistent with the wording in the original manuscripts, it would be prudent to compare the wording of several of the most widely used modern translations.